Curriculum Information Guide

 This program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org

 Electrical Engineering Technology (BS) Program Outcomes:

 - Graduates will be technically competent and have the necessary skills, and experience with modern tools of their discipline to enter careers where they can apply their knowledge in the areas of electronics, communications, systems, and technical project management.

 Graduates will use scientific methodologies and critical thinking skills to identify, analyze, and design solutions to technical problems in the areas of electronics, communications, and systems.

-Graduates will exhibit good communication skills, recognition of the need for life-long learning, and a commitment to continuous improvement.
+Graduates will exhibit good communication skills, an ability to work collaboratively as a member of a team, as well as a recognition of the need for life-long learning and a commitment to continuous improvement.